cisco-open/ndfc-roles/roles/ndfc_vrf_all/README.md

 Variable     | Description
 ------------ | -----------
-fabric_name  | The name of the fabric in which the VRFs reside.<br>Typically defined in the playbook's vars: section. state        | Ansible state.
+fabric_name  | The name of the fabric in which the VRFs reside.
+Typically defined in the playbook's ``vars`` section. state        | Ansible state.
 One of merged, overridden, replaced, or deleted.

 ## Other variables